byjg/php-serializer/docs/objectcopyinterface.md

+---
+sidebar_position: 3
+---

 # ObjectCopy Interface

-ObjectCopyInterface is an interface that exposes the methods `copyFrom` and `copyTo` that allows set property contents from/to another object.
+`ObjectCopyInterface` is an interface that exposes the methods `copyFrom` and `copyTo`, which allow you to set property contents from or to another object.

-You can either implement this interface or extend the class `ObjectCopy`
+You can either implement this interface or extend the class `ObjectCopy`.

 ```php
 <?php